yousuketakada/ball_pyramid_puzzle/README.md

 See how to assemble the pyramid shown above step by step.
 </summary>

-1. Place `d` in the base.
-(Note that the base is rotated by 180 degrees.)
+1. Place `d` in a corner of the base.
+   (Note that the base is rotated by 180 degrees compared to the above diagram;
+   when taking the picture with a webcam, I was sitting on the opposite side.)

    ![step 1](./fig/step_1.jpg)